h-milz/wireless-gk/README.md

 This triggered my wish to restart my former idea with more recent components, like

-  * Unexpected Maker's [Feather S3](https://esp32s3.com/feathers3.html) boards for sender and receiver.
-This board has a couple of advantages over generic ESP32-S3 boards: A JST-PH connector and LiPo battery charger; a second 3.3V LDO which keeps supply voltages separate and clean; a u.fl WiFi antenna connector which allows you to attach an external antenna for better signal quality without an [external antenna mod](https://www.youtube.com/watch?v=o4mtrueU6eM).
+  * MCU: [ESP32-C6-DevKitC-1](https://docs.espressif.com/projects/espressif-esp-dev-kits/en/latest/esp32c6/esp32-c6-devkitc-1/index.html) or better -1U (with u.fl connector for an external antenna to avoid hacking an [external antenna mod](https://www.youtube.com/watch?v=o4mtrueU6eM)).
+This thing sports a single RISC-V core running at 160 MHz.
+This sounds feeble but in reality is is [slightly faster](https://github.com/nopnop2002/esp-idf-benchmark) (at least in Dhrystones) than the ESP32-S3, and it supports 2.4 GHz [WiFi6](https://en.wikipedia.org/wiki/Wi-Fi_6) 802.11ax (up to HT20/MCS9) which was specifically engineered for IoT solutions in noisy environments.
+As soon as the [ESP32-C5](https://www.espressif.com/en/news/ESP32-C5) comes out and is supported by the ESP-IDF, it should be straightforward to simply do a pin-compatible upgrade to 240 MHz and 5 GHz WiFi6.

-  * sender: an AKM [AK5538VN](https://www.akm.com/eu/en/products/audio/audio-adc/ak5538vn/) 8-channel audio ADC which is [I2S / TDM](https://en.wikipedia.org/wiki/I%C2%B2S) capable.
+  * ADC: AKM [AK5538VN](https://www.akm.com/eu/en/products/audio/audio-adc/ak5538vn/) 8-channel audio ADC which is [I2S / TDM](https://en.wikipedia.org/wiki/I%C2%B2S) capable.
 Sadly, it is not in stock at my favourite PCB maker (see **Building Prototypes** below).
 An 8-ch. alternative would be Cirrus Logic's CS5368 but this part uses 2 power supply voltages and much more power.
 Their better (low power, single supply) successor part CS5308P was announced in summer 2023 but it wasn't even available as samples in April 2024.
-Another alternative would be two TI PCM1840's but they are not natively cascadable and we would have to cascade their data in software.

-  * receiver: an AKM [AK4438VN](https://www.akm.com/eu/en/products/audio/audio-dac/ak4438vn/) 8-ch audio DAC (same sourcing problem as with the 5538).
+  * DAC: AKM [AK4438VN](https://www.akm.com/eu/en/products/audio/audio-dac/ak4438vn/) 8-ch audio DAC (same sourcing problem as with the 5538).
 Alternatively, a [Texas Instruments / Burr-Brown PCM1691](https://www.ti.com/product/de-de/PCM1681-Q1).

   * a couple of low-noise op-amps like TL074 or OPA4134 or any other low-noise type with the same standard footprint.
 Or maybe the same NJM2068D's that Roland uses.

-  * some power management chips creating supply voltages.
+  * some power management chips for LiPo charging and creating supply voltages.

   * ultra low-power LCD or e-ink displays (SPI or I2C) for the simple user interface

 Primarly for marketing reasons, everything will work with 24 bit resolution, 44.1 kHz sample rate.
 The VG-99 and the GR-55 work with these parameters, and it would be hard to advertise a device that does less, although from a technical standpoint 16/32 or 16/36 would probably be enough.
 The downside to this is, it will require a higher over-the-air bandwidth (see **Alternative Approaches** below).

-##About Using WiFi
+## A Word About Using WiFi

-The combo will be using a private WiFi (with an arbitrary settable SSID) with the receiver as the AP and websocket server and the sender as the client, without a router in between.
+The combo will be using a private WiFi (with an arbitrary settable SSID) with the receiver as the AP and websocket server and the sender as the client, without a router in between and thus avoiding router latency.
 The WiFi password will probably be the same hardcoded random string.

-The net WiFi data rate is 8 channels x 44.1 kHz x 32 byte (I2S TDM data format) = 11289600 bps, which is within the documented 20 Mbps TCP throughput provided by the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32s3/api-guides/WiFi.html) but not leaving very much redundancy to play with.
-Processing time permitting, I may compress the buffers from 32 bits per slot (of which the last 8 bit are unused in the TDM format) to 24.
+The net WiFi data rate is 8 channels x 44.1 kHz x 32 byte (I2S TDM data format) = 11289600 bps, which is well within the theoretical net data rate for WiFi6 / MCS9.
+(Although the [ESP-IDF says](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32c6/api-guides/wifi.html) 20 Mbps for TCP and 30 for UDP - guess that's a copy&paste error from earlier architectures.)

 Using websockets over TCP will reduce the typical HTTP latency, but provide lost / out-of-sequence packet handling and checksumming on the TCP layer.
 Granted, one could use UDP which is said to provide 30 Mbps but then we would have to roll our own error handling, creating complexity and new latency.

-Speaking if which, with a private P2P WiFi and  under reasonably good environmental conditions we should end up with a latency of 5-15 ms. This leaves to be measured which is the first step I'll do as soon as the FeatherS3 boards arrive (i.e. raise a GPIO in the sender, then send 32 byte packets one way, then on the receiver pick up the packet and raise a GPIO.
+Speaking of which, with a private P2P WiFi and  under reasonably good environmental conditions we should end up with a latency of 5-15 ms. This remains to be measured which is the first step I'll do as soon as the development boards arrive (i.e. raise a GPIO in the sender, then send a couple hundred 32 byte packets one way, then on the receiver pick up the packets and raise a GPIO when finished.
 Measure the time between the GPIOs with my oscilloscope).